Most recently I am collaborating with Matt Haber (University of Utah) and David Hillis (University of Texas) on MSC-based approaches in phylogenetics.

 Since 2014 I have developed my philosophical research in collaboration with Kevin de Queiroz and other scientists at the National Museum of Natural History.

-Through the museum, I became a "philosophy consultant" for Harry W. Greene, one of the principal advocates for Pleistocene rewilding.
+Through the museum, I became a "philosophy consultant" for Harry W. Greene, a staunch advocate of Pleistocene rewilding.
 Harry has contributed directly to my teaching and to my view that virtue ethics is the most promising approach to an environmental ethic.

 I thank Olivier Rieppel & Scott Lidgard (Field Museum of Natural History) for bi-weekly discussions during my time at Notre Dame, and subsequent correspondence.